 When you’re considering whether to rent a home or to purchase a home, think about your estimated “cash flow” as the primary motivation.
 Then we can daydream about fun thoughts like “what if the home appreciates”?
 Let me save you the suspense because the property will appreciate – that’s a fact.

 Speaking about daydreaming, let’s play make-believe a bit longer and put on our “what if” hats.
 Are you with me?
-Let’s say you are waffling between purchasing a home or renting a home or an apartment in the Eastside of LA.
+Let’s say you are waffling between purchasing a home or renting an apartment in L.A., on the Eastside.
 You’re searching Zillow and Trulia online for a house that suits your needs in terms of location and convenience.
 You work in DTLA and the places you like to hang out are restaurants and shops off Figueroa or York just north of Downtown Los Angeles in the upswing neighborhood Highland Park.